BertholdMark/ngxsmk-gatekeeper/projects/angular-lifecycle-hooks/README.md

 3. **Order**: Hooks execute in deterministic order but cannot be reordered.
 4. **Error Handling**: Hook errors are logged but don't affect application flow (except blocking hooks).
 5. **Performance**: Hooks add minimal overhead but should be kept lightweight.
+6. **Retry Limits**: Retries are capped at the configured `maxRetries` value to prevent infinite loops.

 ## Requirements